tkgix/SDTrainPreProc/README.md

 Image batch pre-process for Stable Diffusion traning.

 - Categorize images by tag
-- Upscale or downscale images to a size suitable for training.
+- Upscale or downscale images to a size suitable for training. ( Keep high quality as possible. )

 # Setup
 Need python.